babyskylar/phonedev/oneplus/nord/n20/gpay.md

-wait until your device has transfered all its data from the backup you made earlier. do not access any apps that you want to put on the deny list. files can be found [here]()
+wait until your device has transfered all its data from the backup you made earlier. do not access any apps that you want to put on the deny list.

 1. put the MagiskHideProps found [here](https://github.com/Magisk-Modules-Repo/MagiskHidePropsConf), safetynet-fix found [here](https://github.com/kdrag0n/safetynet-fix), and Shamiko found [here](https://github.com/LSPosed/LSPosed.github.io/releases) on the root of the internal storage
 2. install via magisk